 Writer, since she was little.
 Currently writes less frequently about princesses and tigers.
 Rhodes graduate, communications writer and editor, media developer, social media strategist.
 Stickler for grammar, lover of wit, words and wine.
 Keen traveller – whether it’s to the corner café for a chocolate croissant or to a place where the street signs are a mystery.

 Enthusiastic about most things.
-Strong academic background and an eagerness to learn that has yet to be dampened.
+Strong academic background with an eagerness to learn that has yet to be dampened.
 UCT graduate, lover of Lomography, yoga and animals.
 Occasional hula hooper and surprise code lover.
-Fast becoming one of those annoying people who loves their job so much that she’s constantly talking about it.
+Fast becoming a trail-running addict.
+Possibly spurred on by her husky-friend Blue.

 We get three types of reactions to our business’s name: